albertaspsc/mruhacks2025/docs/ENV_SETUP.md

    ![alt text](images/connect.png)
 3. Copy the database URL
    ![alt text](images/databaseUrl.png)
    Note that the database password is missing.
-While most secrets are availible via the dashboard, the supabase password is only availibe when creating the project.
+While most secrets are available via the dashboard, the supabase password is only available when creating the project.

 If you forgot the password, you can reset your database password from [the database settings](https://supabase.com/dashboard/project/_/settings/database) page on the project dashboard.